chrokh/toow-old/chapters/maintainability.md

 -- Interal motto at Facebook until 2014.
 ```

-"Move fast and break things" was an internal motto used at Facebook (now: Meta) until 2014.
-Zuckerberg was reported to have said that "unless you are breaking stuff, you are not moving fast enough" {cite:p}`todo`.

 While this is not a book on agile methods, and while there are many ingredients to moving fast, software quality certainly is one of them.
 If, whenever we have to change something in our code, we have to rewrite half of our code base then clearly the time it will take to implement a change will exponentially increase as our code base grows.